HozefaArielwala/connection_to_local/README.md

 17. `git remote rm <name of the remote>` --> This command deletes a remote connection.
 18. `git remote rename <oldname> <newname>` --> this command rnames the remote connection
 19. Note: The name of the remote connection is always used to establish commnication between the repositories
+20. `git add <file1> <file2> <file3>` --> This command will add multiple files changes together in the staging area.
+21. `git add . `--> This command will add all the files from working repo to staging area